katmpatz/Redis/README.md

         - database name ```<database> your database name```
 5. To run each .py file you have to write in your terminal ```python thefilethatyouwant``` - example ```python create_klstore.py``` - in your project directory.

-In the case you want to run **aggr_klstore.py** file you can choose, **by uncomment it**, one of the values “avg/sum/count/min/max” or the python function <join_list_elements> that operates on a list of strings and returns a string.
-Default choice finds the max element in each list of KLstore k1 and it concatenates each list elements of KLstore k2 in one word by using the function <join_list_elements>.
+In the case you want to run **aggr_klstore.py** file you can choose, **by uncomment it**, one of the values “avg/sum/count/min/max” or the python function join_list_elements().
+Default choice finds the max element in each list of KLstore k1 and it concatenates each list elements of KLstore k2 in one word by using the function join_list_elements().

 **Before you run any of the .py files run the create_klstore.py file to create the klstores.
 After running the program, delete the kl stores and create them again to run another .py file.**